Witney: Sports

 Witney United Football Club, formerly known as Witney Town and nicknamed the Blanketmen, played in the Hellenic League Premier Division, until they dissolved in the 2012–2013 season.
 Witney and District League is a local association football league with about 32 clubs in five divisions.
 Witney Rugby Football Club first XV plays in the RFU South West 1 East.
 Wychwood Ladies Hockey Club's first team play in the Trysport Hockey League Division 1; Witney Hockey Club men's first XI plays in the England Hockey Men's Conference East division and its ladies' first XI plays in South Clubs' Women's Hockey League Division 3A.
 Witney Swifts Cricket Club first XI plays in Oxfordshire Cricket Association Division Three.
-Witney Houstons Basketball Club plays in the Oxford and Chiltern League.
+Witney Wolves Basketball Club plays in the Oxford and Chiltern Basketball League.

 The Toleman Group Motorsport racing team was once based in Witney until it was rebranded Benetton Formula in 1986.
 The team itself stayed in Witney until 1992 when they moved to Enstone eventually being rebranded in 2002 as Renault F1 when the team was purchased by the French Renault car company.
 The team competed as Renault F1 until 2011, when it was again rebranded this time under the "Lotus Renault GP" name after forging a partnership with the British Lotus Cars company.
 The subsequent year the team became Lotus F1 after they dropped the Renault name.
 The team was later re-purchased by Renault in late 2015 to become the Renault Sport F1 Team for 2016.